BianChang/HEMIT-DATASET/README.md

 # Introduction to the HEMIT Dataset

 **Note**: This documentation is prepared for double-blind review.
 I confirm that no identifying information is included.
 This document is intended to help reviewers understand the scope and content of the HEMIT dataset.
-The final version of the MD file, along with the code to use it, will be released upon the camera-ready version of the paper.
+The final version of the file, will be released upon the camera-ready version of the paper.

 ## Overview